Jilani Kamran

-Professor Jilani Kamran (born Ghulam Jilani; 24 August 1926 22 February 2003), also spelled Gilani Kamran, was a Pakistani poet, critic, teacher, and the head of Forman Christian College at English department.
-He wrote about thirty-five books, comprising poems and some uncertain genres, he is also credited for translating the publications of a 9th century's Sufi poet Khwaja Ghulam Farid into English.
+Professor Jilani Kamran (born Ghulam Jilani; 24 August 1926 22 February 2003), also spelled Gilani Kamran, was a Pakistani poet, critic, teacher, and the head of English Department at Forman Christian College, Lahore.
+He wrote some 35 books, comprising poems and some uncertain genres; he is also credited with translating the publications of 19th-century Sufi poet Khwaja Ghulam Farid into English.

 Early life and education

 He was born as Ghulam Jilani in Poonch district of Jammu and Kashmir princely state, British India.
 He did his master's in English from the University of Punjab and Master of Arts (Hons) from the University of Edinburgh.

 Academic career

 Jilani served in various education departments since his first appointment in 1958 at the Government College University, Lahore.
 He initially served as a teacher until 1973.
 He was later transferred to the Government College Asghar Mall Rawalpindi and served as principal from 1973 until he was transferred in 1975 to the Government Shalimar College at Baghbanpura where he served until 1979.
 Later in 1979, he was appointed as head of the Forman Christian College (formerly F. C. College) for English department until he retired in 1986.